 IBOR reform Phase 2 requires, as a practical expedient, for changes to the basis for determining contractual cash flows that are necessary as a direct consequence of IBOR reform to be treated as a change to a floating rate of interest, provided the transition from IBOR to a risk-free rate (RFR) takes place on a basis that is 'economically equivalent'.
 To qualify as 'economically equivalent', the terms of the financial instrument must be the same before and after transition except for the changes required by IBOR reform.
-For changes that are not required by IBOR reform, the Group applies judgement to determine whether they result in the financial instrument being derecognized.
-Therefore, as financial instruments transition from IBOR to RFRs, the Group applies judgement to assess whether the transition has taken place on an economically equivalent basis.
-In making this assessment, the Group considers the extent of any changes to the contractual cash flows as a result of the transition and the factors that have given rise to the changes, with consideration of both quantitative and qualitative factors.
+For changes that are not required by IBOR reform, the Company applies judgement to determine whether they result in the financial instrument being derecognized.
+Therefore, as financial instruments transition from IBOR to RFRs, the Company applied judgement to assess whether the transition had taken place on an economically equivalent basis.
+In making this assessment, the Company considered the extent of any changes to the contractual cash flows as a result of the transition and the factors that had given rise to the changes, with consideration of both quantitative and qualitative factors.
 Factors of changes that are economically equivalent include: changing the reference rate from an IBOR to a RFR; changing the reset days between coupons to align with the RFR; adding a fallback to automatically transition to an RFR when the IBOR ceases; and adding a fixed credit spread adjustment based on that calculated by the International Swaps and Derivatives Association (ISDA) or which is implicit in the market forward rates for the RFR.
+The transition has been completed as of December 31, 2023.